Greater Richmond Children's Choir

 The Greater Richmond Children’s Choir is dedicated to bringing together boys and girls from diverse backgrounds to experience the joy of singing and to gain a life-long love for good music through age-appropriate vocal training.
 The GRCC strives to nurture the unique gift each child brings, to encourage all to reach for excellence, and ultimately, to create responsible and compassionate citizens of the world.
 Founding Artistic Director Hope Armstrong Erb has been proclaimed “a wonder” in her ability to maintain a high standard in both performance and teaching.
-Now in its seventeenth season, GRCC includes 70 choristers, ages 8-18 in five ensembles representing over 35 different schools in the city of Richmond and the surrounding counties.
-GRCC is a non-profit corporation providing need-based scholarships to over 30% of the children, and rehearses weekly at Grace & Holy Trinity Episcopal Church in the city, next door to the Landmark Theater.
+Now in its nineteenth season, GRCC includes 60 choristers, ages 8-18 in five ensembles representing over 35 different schools in the city of Richmond and the surrounding counties.

 The Greater Richmond Children’s Choir is multicultural in its diverse membership, its repertoire, and its audience outreach locally and abroad.
 GRCC choristers have sung in over forty different languages representing more than fifty different ethnic and religious groups worldwide.
-GRCC recently completed a June 2014 tour to New York City and to Montreal.
-The tour included performances at Carnegie Hall in the Choirs of America AMP Nationals for Childrens’ and Youth Choirs, and a Broadway workshop and show, and performances in Montreal, Quebec Canada.
-The students sang at landmarks and performed with other choirs, on a very memorable and educational tour.
-In June 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, traveled to England and Ghana on a tour designed to follow the historic slave trade triangle.
+Looking ahead to June 2016, GRCC's touring Pro Arte and Cavalieri Choirs will make a nine day tour to Berlin Germany and beyond.
+The tour will include performances in Berlin, Spremberg, Dresden, Leipzig, and Halle.
+The students will sing at landmarks like Bach’s own Church of St. Thomas, and perform with other students at local music schools.
+In 2014 GRCC toured New York City and Montreal, including performances at Carnegie Hall in the Choirs of America AMP Nationals for Childrens’ and Youth Choirs, a Broadway workshop and show, and performances at Basilique Notre-Dame de Montréal and Oratoire Saint-Joseph du Mont-Royal.
+In 2012, thirty-five members of GRCC’s touring choirs, Pro Arte and Cavalieri, traveled to England and Ghana on a tour designed to follow the historic slave trade triangle.
 The tour included cultural exchanges and performances from Liverpool Cathedral to Cape Coast Castle.
-In preparation for the tour, Dr. Paul Kwami, native Ghanaian and director of the famed Fisk Jubilee Singers, taught the students Ghanaian songs he arranged especially for GRCC at our 2011 summer camp.
+In preparation for the tour, Dr. Paul Kwami, native Ghanaian and director of the famed Fisk Jubilee Singers, taught the students Ghanaian songs he arranged especially for GRCC.
 Travel is an integral part of GRCC’s mission and in 2010 thirty-six GRCC members toured Tennessee and Arkansas where they performed at the Grand Old Opry, Graceland, The Phillips County Boys & Girls Club, and more.
 And in 2008, fifty GRCC choristers were warmly received by their Chinese hosts when the choir toured Beijing and Shanghai, presenting programs of Chinese and American music for and with groups of Chinese students.
 Prior tours have also included festivals in Italy, Canada, and Carnegie Hall in New York City where the choirs have received highest accolades.

 "The chorus of angelic voices soared to and through the hearts of the crowd."